Convergence of trees with a given degree sequence and of their associated laminations: Lamination-valued processes

-\begin{definition} A (rooted) continuum tree is a quadruple $(\mathcal{T},r,\rho, \mu)$, where $(\mathcal{T},r,\rho)$ is a rooted $\mathbb{R}$-tree and $\mu$ is a non-atomic Borel probability measure on $\mathcal{T}$ such that $\mu({\rm Lf}(\mathcal{T})) =1$ and for every non-leaf vertex $x \in \mathcal{T}$, $\mu(\{y \in \mathcal{T}: \llbracket \rho, y \rrbracket \cap \llbracket \rho, x \rrbracket = \llbracket \rho, x \rrbracket \}) >0$.
+\begin{definition} A (rooted) continuum tree is a quadruple $(\mathcal{T},r,\rho, \mu)$, where $(\mathcal{T},r,\rho)$ is a rooted $\mathbb{R}$-tree and $\mu$ is a non-atomic Borel probability measure on $\mathcal{T}$ such that $\mu({\rm Lf}(\mathcal{T})) =1$ and for every non-leaf vertex $x \in \mathcal{T}$, $\mu(\mathcal{T}(x)) >0$.
 We call $\mu$ the \textit{mass measure} of $\cT$. \end{definition}

 In \cite{AldousIII}, Aldous makes slightly different definitions of these quantities which, in particular, restricts his discussion to binary trees, but the theory can be easily extended.
-Note that the definition of a continuum tree implies that the $\mathbb{R}$-tree $\mathcal{T}$ satisfies certain extra properties; for example, ${\rm Lf}(\mathcal{T})$ must be uncountable, have no isolated point and $\lambda_r$ is $\sigma$-finite.
+Note that the definition of a continuum tree implies that the $\mathbb{R}$-tree $\mathcal{T}$ satisfies certain extra properties; for example, ${\rm Lf}(\mathcal{T})$ must be uncountable, have no isolated point and $\lambda_r$ must be $\sigma$-finite.
 In what follows, $\mathcal{T}$ will always denote a continuum tree $(\mathcal{T},r,\rho, \mu)$.
+The following result is well known when the space is locally compact, see e.g. \cite[Lemma $3.1$]{DW07}.

-\begin{lemma} The set of branching points of a continuum tree $\mathcal{T}$ is at most countable. \end{lemma}
+\begin{lemma} The set of branching points ${\rm Br}(\cT)$ of a continuum tree $\mathcal{T}$ is at most countable. \end{lemma}

-\begin{proof}[Proof of Lemma \ref{lem:bp}] By definition, for any branching point $y$ of $\cT$, all connected components of $\cT \backslash \{y \}$ have non-zero $\mu$-mass.
-For all $k \geq 1$, let $B_k$ be the set of branching points of $\cT$ such that at least three connected components of $\cT \backslash \{ y \}$ have $\mu$-mass $>1/k$.
+\begin{proof} By definition, for any branching point $y$ of $\cT$, all connected components of $\cT \backslash \{y \}$ which do not contain the root have non-zero $\mu$-mass.
+For all $k \geq 1$, let $B_k$ be the set of branching points of $\cT$ such that at least two connected components of $\cT \backslash \{ y \}$ not containing the root have $\mu$-mass $>1/k$.
 Then, the number of points in $B_k$ has to be less than $k$.
 Our claim follows by taking the union over all $k \geq 1$. \end{proof}